Maximum rectilinear convex subsets

-see Figure~\ref{fig:examples1}.
+Figure~\ref{fig:examples1} shows some examples of rectilinear convex hulls.
 The boundary of $RCH(P)$ is (a part of) the union of the $1$-, $2$-, $3$- and $4$-staircases associated with $P$.
 Observe that the endpoints of these four staircases are $a,b,c$ and $d$, $a$ is $\{1,4\}$-extremal, $b$ is $\{1,2\}$-extremal, $c$ is $\{2,3\}$-extremal, and $d$ is $\{3,4\}$-extremal.
 In Figure~\ref{fig:RCH3}, as $a=d$, then $a$ is $\{1,3,4\}$-extremal and the $4$-staircase associated with $P$ consists of only point $a$.